jbe1992/final-project/README.md

 ## Data Preparation

-Overview:
-I found this [dataset in Kaggle](https://www.kaggle.com/ananta/credit-card-data "Credit Card Data from Kaggle") uploaded by Anant Prakash Awasthi.
+I found this [public dataset in Kaggle](https://www.kaggle.com/ananta/credit-card-data "Credit Card Data from Kaggle") uploaded by Anant Prakash Awasthi.
 The dataset's a dummy Credit Card Database with 4 tables (need to define the type of each variable):

   * **Card Base:** Contains info about the Card Number, Card Family (Premium, Gold, and Platinum), Credit Limit, and Customer ID